bernardofs/fast-io-code-optimizer/README.md

 \* The usage of std:: before a call and the usage of blank characters like tabs and spaces are supported.

-## Important Restrictions and Warnings
-* This tool doesn't work with multiple calls of setprecision function.
-* Multiline statements are not supported.
-* Custom istream is not supported
-* C++ (g++ 4.3.2) is not supported
-* This tool only supports cin/cout commands
-* C++11 is faster than newer versions

 ## Tests and Comparisons